eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 on behalf of the command target device and that has an open subscription will be chosen randomly to receive the command message.

+It is not possible to use both topic names `command//+/req/#` and `command//[<gateway-id>]/req/#` at the same time.
+In that case only the last such subscription would be handled from the Command Router.

 **Subscribe to Commands for all Devices**

 A subscription to commands for all devices that a gateway acts on behalf of looks like this: